 Meditation

-Meditation is a widely recognized self-help technique that can be beneficial for both anxiety and insomnia.
+Meditation and yoga are a widely recognized self-help technique that can be beneficial for both anxiety and insomnia.
 By engaging in regular meditation practice, individuals can learn to quiet their minds, reduce racing thoughts, and promote a sense of inner calm.

 Consistent Sleep Schedule